 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, AMD reported total greenhouse gas emissions of approximately 10,008,000 kg CO2e for Scope 1 and about 36,597,000 kg CO2e for Scope 2, with a significant Scope 3 contribution of approximately 21,772,203,000 kg CO2e.
-This reflects AMD's ongoing commitment to transparency in its carbon footprint across all scopes of emissions.
-AMD has set ambitious climate targets, aiming for a 50% absolute reduction in Scope 1 and 2 emissions by 2030, using 2020 as the base year.
-This target aligns with a science-based approach consistent with a 1.5°C scenario, demonstrating AMD's commitment to addressing climate change effectively.
-Notably, the company achieved a 19% reduction in Scope 1 and 2 emissions from 2020 to 2022, indicating progress towards its long-term goals.
-The company has previously committed to a 20% reduction in Scope 1 and 2 emissions by 2020 from a 2014 base year, which it successfully exceeded.
-AMD's initiatives also include improving energy efficiency in its operations and ensuring that its suppliers maintain emissions below industry averages.
-Overall, AMD's climate commitments reflect a proactive stance in reducing its environmental impact while promoting sustainability within the semiconductor industry.
+In 2023, Advanced Micro Devices, Inc. (AMD) reported total greenhouse gas emissions of approximately 10,008,000 kg CO2e for Scope 1 and about 36,597,000 kg CO2e for Scope 2, with a significant Scope 3 total of approximately 21,772,203,000 kg CO2e.
+The combined Scope 1 and 2 emissions amounted to about 46,606,000 kg CO2e (market-based).
+AMD has set ambitious climate commitments, aiming for a 50% absolute reduction in Scope 1 and 2 greenhouse gas emissions by 2030, using 2020 as the base year.
+This target aligns with a science-based target consistent with a 1.5°C scenario, reflecting the company's commitment to sustainability and climate action.
+Notably, AMD achieved a 19% reduction in Scope 1 and 2 emissions from 2020 to 2022.
+The company’s emissions data is self-reported and does not cascade from any parent organization.
+AMD's initiatives are part of a broader industry effort to reduce carbon footprints and enhance energy efficiency in semiconductor manufacturing.

 Access structured emissions data, company-specific emission factors, and source documents